 AILET Syllabus 2018

-English – This section will have 35 questions the above mentioned topics.
-There will be a number of unseen passages followed by questions on the passages.
-The English section will test the candidates’ language skill and vocabulary.
+English – This section had 35 questions the above mentioned topics.
+There were a number of unseen passages followed by questions on the passages.
+The English section tested the candidates’ language skill and vocabulary.

-General Knowledge – As many as 35 questions will be given from this sections which will include the tabled topics.
-The sections will also have questions on recent issues of the past one year for Current Affairs section.
-This section will assess your knowledge of the general studies and recent happenings and awareness of the world.
+General Knowledge – As many as 35 questions was given from this sections which included the tabled topics.
+The sections had have questions on recent issues of the past one year for Current Affairs section.
+This section assessed the knowledge of the general studies and recent happenings and awareness of the world.

-Basic Mathematics – This section will have 10 questions testing numerical ability of candidates.
-The mathematics questions will be majorly from classes 10th and 12th.
+Basic Mathematics – This section had 10 questions testing numerical ability of candidates.
+The mathematics questions were majorly from classes 10th and 12th.

-Reasoning – There will be reasoning questions based on information given in passages.
-The section will consist of as many as 35 questions testing your logical and analytical reasoning skills.
+Reasoning – There was reasoning questions based on information given in passages.
+The section consisted of as many as 35 questions testing your logical and analytical reasoning skills.

 Also read -